Ibizan Hound

 Ibizans come in two coat varieties: smooth and wire.
 Both are relatively low maintenance.
 Their distinctive large, upright ears, amber eyes, and deer-like grace make them unmistakable.
 They are known for their incredible jumping ability - capable of clearing 5-6 foot fences from a standstill.

 The Ibizan Hound is a breed that commands attention not just for its physical appearance but for the depth of personality and capability it brings to a household.
-With a lifespan averaging 11-14 years, the decision to welcome a Ibizan Hound into your family is one that will shape your daily routine, activity levels, and emotional life for well over a decade.
+With a lifespan averaging 11-14 years, the decision to welcome an Ibizan Hound into your family is one that will shape your daily routine, activity levels, and emotional life for well over a decade.
 This breed's even-tempered, playful, active temperament is the product of generations of selective breeding for specific traits—understanding this heritage provides valuable insight into why your Ibizan Hound behaves the way it does and what it needs from you as an owner to truly thrive.

 Temperament & Personality

-Ibizan Hounds have an endearing personality that combines playfulness with dignity:
+Ibizan Hounds have an endearing personality that combines playfulness with dignity.

 - Even-tempered & Calm: Indoors they are quiet and gentle, content to relax on the couch with family.